MicrosoftDocs/defender-docs/articles/defender-for-cloud/tutorial-enable-storage-plan.md

 ---
-title: Protect your storage accounts with the Microsoft Defender for Storage plan
+title: Deploy Microsoft Defender for Storage
 description: Learn how to enable the Defender for Storage on your Azure subscription for Microsoft Defender for Cloud. ms.topic: install-set-up-deploy ms.date: 10/10/2024